mcore1976/antispy-jammer/README.md

 - Digispark with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2.png"  or "mic-jammer-AD9833-TPA3116D2.png"  and INO  script "mic-jammer-ad9833-digispark.ino".
 - For different board than Digispark like Arduino Nano/Mini/Pro with AD9833 signal generator - please use schematic "arduino-mic-supresor-ultrasonic-v2-pro-mini.png" and INO script "mic-jammer-ad9833.ino".
 Remember to use TPA3116D2 instead PAM8403 for better jamming capability and to use COILS and IRF 4115 MOSFET transistor.

+If you want to use for example Raspberry Pi Pico RP2040 boards but you just need to change SPI communication pins : For RP2040-ZERO it will be :
+- SYNC/CS  pin 1,
+- SDATA/MOSI pin 3,
+- SCLK/CLK pin 2.
+Also

+ Also remember to change the pin definition here in the code : https://github.com/mcore1976/antispy-jammer/blob/main/mic-jammer-ad9833-new-version4.ino  :
+// Definition of FSYNC , CHIP SELECT pin in your Arduino board
+#define FNC_PIN 1

+For Arduino boards that do not have 5V voltage stabilizer on-board, you would also have to use Voltage Regulator LM7805 to feed particular board (like RP2040-Zero board)  and AD9833 module.
+The TPA3116D2 board needs to be powered from higher voltage - 12V taken before LM7805 is connected.

 -------------------------------------------------------------------------------------